14 FAQs about intellectual property.

 - invalidating a patent application by disclosing the invention in advance, or drafting the application poorly

-- asking a web, marketing, design or other agent to do some work for you without realising that any intellectual property they create while doing the work (for example, intellectual property in a website they design and build for you) will belong to them, not you, unless you have an express written agreement with you saying they belong to you
+- asking a web, marketing, design or other agent to do some work for you without an express written agreement saying that any intellectual property they create while doing the work (for example, intellectual property in a website they design and build for you) will belong to you

-- paying a patent agent to do a search (see 9) for an innovation that almost certainly has no chance of being patentable
+- paying a patent agent to do a search for an innovation that almost certainly has no chance of being patentable

 Perhaps the biggest pitfall comes in the area of enforcing your intellectual property rights.
 Protecting your intellectual property requires you to actively identify and legally pursue others who are infringing your rights.
 Doing this in a cost-effective manner can be a significant challenge.

 If another business uses a name similar to yours which misleads or might mislead customers, you may be able to take legal action against them in the courts for ‘passing off’ (misleading the public into thinking that their goods are associated with your business).
 However, this can be difficult.
 Better protection is provided by registering your business name as a trade mark.

 If another trader has registered your name, or one that is similar to it, as a limited company name, you may be able to object to a company names adjudicator, who can order the company to change its name.
 You must show that you have goodwill in the name, and that either the limited company name is the same as your name, or so like yours that it is likely to mislead by suggesting a connection between the company and your business.